 Overall impression?
 I think the OLIGHT H2R Nova headlamp is going to be a good alternative for people who need something tougher than the Petzl ACTIK CORE or Olight HS2.
 For self-defense, the Turbo on this thing is a lethal weapon.
 It really hurts your eyes, even to look at the beam from an angle.
 If the unit lasts for a year, I’ll be really excited and buy a couple of them to use for our wilderness tours.

-The 600 lumens High or the 750 lumens in Turbo after the brightness dims a bit are ideal for any fast moving activities.
+The 600 lumens High or the 750 lumens in Turbo after the brightness dims a bit is ideal for any fast-moving activities.

 These headlamps have a water resistance rating of IPX8.
 This is the highest rating for water ingress on the IPX scale.

 This means this headlamp is able to be submerged in water for some time.
-How much time depends what the manufacturer is stating.
+How much time depends on what the manufacturer is stating.
 They don’t state exactly.
-Trust it to be able to withstand at least 30 minutes in 1 meter deep water and still work fine afterward.
+Trust it to be able to withstand at least 30 minutes in 1-meter deep water and still work fine afterward.

 Shockproof?
-Can withstand 1.5 meter falls onto hard ground with no detrimental effects to functioning.
+Can withstand 1.5 meter falls onto the hard ground with no detrimental effects to functioning.